-It’s unlikely you are not aware of the most popular claim about Ukraine among pro-Russian trolls, the claim of neo-nazism supposedly reigning in Ukraine.
-It’s a claim that traces all the way back to when the conflict between Russia and Ukraine officially started, which is even used to attack Ukrainian Jews, as we supposedly would be standing with neo-nazis.
+It’s unlikely you are not aware of the most popular claim about Ukraine among pro-Russian trolls, the claim of neo-Nazism supposedly reigning in Ukraine.
+It’s a claim that traces all the way back to when the conflict between Russia and Ukraine officially started, which is even used to attack Ukrainian Jews, as we supposedly would be standing with neo-Nazis.

-However, close to no one has named the problem with the claim.
-Which is actually not even surprising.
-As the problem behind the claim is a group of Slavic Pagans going by the name of Rodnovers.
+However, close to no one has named the problem with the claim, which is actually not even surprising, as the problem behind the claim is a group of Slavic Pagans going by the name of Rodnovers.
 Rodnovers are believers of Rodnovery, also known as the Slavic Native Faith, although this name is regarded controversial among experts.
-Rodnovery is a form of neo-paganism, which claims to be following the belief system of the previous Slavic Paganism, which is opposed by many experts, hence the name of “Slavic Native Faith” being regarded controversial.
+Rodnovery is a form of neopaganism, which claims to be following the belief system of the previous Slavic Paganism, which is opposed by many experts, hence the name of “Slavic Native Faith” being regarded controversial.

 Regardless, they have a lot of peculiarities that take importance.
 Like the fact that Rodnovers are there in most Slavic countries, including both Russia and Ukraine.
 But more importantly, the fact that they truly hate Christians, hence people often not choosing to name them.
 And even beyond that, the fact that the Swastika is among their symbols, known by the Russian term “Коловрат”(Kolovrat).

-As we could simply start with the fact that in 2014 – the same year as the Russian claim of neo-nazism reigning in Ukraine started – the Russian government officially recognized the Union of Slavic Communities of the Slavic Native Belief(Союз Славянских Общин Славянской Родной Веры), the first and only Rodnover organisation recognized by the Russian government.
+As we could simply start with the fact that in 2014 – the same year as the Russian claim of neo-Nazism reigning in Ukraine started – the Russian government officially recognized the Union of Slavic Communities of the Slavic Native Belief(Союз Славянских Общин Славянской Родной Веры), the first and only Rodnover organization recognized by the Russian government.
 Obviously they were aware who the Rodnovers were, and probably the recognition of them connects to why the Russians started with the claim, as they finally got reminded of the symbology the Rodnovers used.

-And we could afterwards move on towards the Russia-based far-right neo-nazi political and paramilitary organization Russian National Unity(Русское Национальное Единство).
-Unlike the Ukrainian organizations which are accused of neo-nazism, they have no connection to Rodnovery at all, even though you sometimes see them using Rodnover symbolism.
+And we could afterwards move on towards the Russia-based far-right neo-Nazi political and paramilitary organization Russian National Unity(Русское Национальное Единство).
+Unlike the Ukrainian organizations which are accused of neo-Nazism, they have no connection to Rodnovery at all, even though you sometimes see them using Rodnover symbolism.
 They are all Christians, which is even proven by their logo, which is the combination of the Star of Bethlehem and the swastika.
 As previously noted, Rodnovers hate Christians, so quite obviously they wouldn’t be supportive of such symbolism.
-So, if we are talking about neo-nazis, you have just found them, but not in Ukraine, but in Russia.
+So, if we are talking about neo-Nazis, you have just found them, but not in Ukraine, but in Russia.
 However, it gets worse, much worse.